hipe/tmx/test_support/doc/issues.md

 [#004]       quickie ..

+[#002]       our two coverage plugins. see this document.

+       #open [#here.G] sunset slowie coverage plugin OR:
-[#002] #open cover and finish "pending" feature to be feature complete
+             cover and finish "pending" feature to be feature complete

              ( #was: coverage is waiting for [#tmx-011] upgrade rspec ) (and presumably some other things.._

-             coverage is a no fun zone ..
              ( #was: #done Constants too )

 [#001]       test-suite architecture and conventions..